-- Obtain a minimum score on the College-BASE General Education Assessment as a condition for graduation. - A transfer student who has taken one or more of the 15-hour set of required General Education courses at another institution is responsible for having his/her transcript on file and evaluated in a timely manner.
+- Complete a 15-hour set of General Education courses by the end of the semester in which the total number of hours accumulated equals or exceeds 60 hours. - AND - Obtain a minimum score on the College-BASE General Education Assessment as a condition for graduation. - A transfer student who has taken one or more of the 15-hour set of required General Education courses at another institution is responsible for having his/her transcript on file and evaluated in a timely manner.
 Failure to satisfy this responsibility will result in the student needing to enroll in General Education courses to meet the 15-hour set of required General Education courses.
 (Set listed on next page.)

-Effective Fall 2004: 15-hour Set of Required General Education Courses
+Effective Fall 2004 General Education Assessment

 These courses must be taken by the end of the semester in which the total number of hours accumulated equals or exceeds 60 hours.
-The College-BASE for General Education Assessment (except Teacher Education students) is to be taken the semester following the completion of the 15-hour set of required General Education courses.
-These General Education courses are recommended for students who have taken classes at Central Missouri prior to fall 2004.
+The College-BASE for General Education Assessment (except Teacher Education students) is to be taken the semester following the completion of the 15-hour subset of required General Education courses.

-DIVISION I, AREA A, Written Communication - ENGLISHSelect 6 credit hours from:
+DIVISION I, AREA A, Written Communication - ENGLISH

+Select 6 credit hours from: